 - Suzuki's solution is described in US service bulletin GT25

 There are several tricks you can try for removing the baffles on Suzuki, or indeed any make of two stroke exhaust.
-The baffles often are glued in with coke, carbon and rust in those cases where the bake has sat un-used for decades.The most important point is to go slowly.
+The baffles often are glued in with coke, carbon and rust in those cases where the bike has sat un-used for decades.The most important point is to go slowly.

 Looking at Suzuki triples specifically, something to be aware of is that the interior bulk head plates inside the pipes are only spot welded to the inboard side of the pipe.
 The outboard side is just pressed against the outer exhaust skin.
 As a result, if an internal header has been bent or damaged in some way by a previous owner, removal of the baffle will be very difficult as the damaged plate will jam the baffle.
 Cutting the pipe open and then re-welding it may be your only option.